Navigating eviction procedures in Washington requires landlords to understand and adhere to state-specific laws and regulations.

 You should document the delivery method used, including obtaining a signed acknowledgment, taking photos of posted notices, or using certified mail with a return receipt.

-Tenant Eviction Defenses in Washington
+Tenant Eviction Defenses in Washington State

-Even if landlords follow every step correctly, tenants have the legal right to contest an eviction.
+Even if landlords follow every step correctly, residential tenants have the legal right to contest an eviction.
 Common defenses tenants may use include:

 Retaliatory Eviction: The tenant claims the eviction is in response to them exercising their legal rights, such as filing a complaint about unsafe living conditions.

-Discrimination: The eviction is allegedly based on race, gender, disability, family status, or other protected characteristics under fair housing laws.
+Housing Discrimination: The eviction is allegedly based on race, gender, disability, family status, or other protected characteristics under fair housing laws.

-Landlords must be prepared to counter these defenses with documented evidence, such as lease agreements, records of communication, maintenance logs, and proof of notice delivery.
+Landlords must be prepared to counter these defenses with documented evidence, such as lease agreements, records of communication, maintenance logs, and proof of written notice delivery.

 Filing an Unlawful Detainer Lawsuit

-The steps to follow include:
+The steps to follow when moving forward with an eviction lawsuit include:

 1. Filing a summons and complaint with the court.